MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nc-ndis-miniport_halt.md

        bus driver did not power up the NIC on resume.

-##### - HaltAction.NdisHaltDeviceDisabled

-NDIS is halting the miniport adapter in response to a Plug and Play (PnP) remove message.

-##### - HaltAction.NdisHaltDeviceStopped

-NDIS is halting the miniport adapter in response to a PnP stop device message.

-##### - HaltAction.NdisHaltDeviceInitializationFailed
+#### NdisHaltDeviceInitializationFailed

 NDIS could not initialize the miniport adapter for an unknown reason after the
        <a href="..\ndis\nc-ndis-miniport_initialize.md">MiniportInitializeEx</a> function completed successfully.

-##### - HaltAction.NdisHaltDeviceInstanceDeInitialized
+#### NdisHaltDeviceStopped

-NDIS is halting the miniport adapter in response to an intermediate driver calling the
+NDIS is halting the miniport adapter in response to a PnP stop device message.
-       <mshelp:link keywords="netvista.ndisimdeinitializedeviceinstance" tabindex="0"><b>
-       NdisIMDeInitializeDeviceInstance</b></mshelp:link> function.

-##### - HaltAction.NdisHaltDeviceSurpriseRemoved

-The miniport adapter has been surprise removed and the hardware is not present.

 ## -returns